maxju64/bulletintest/README.md

-# Social GPS - Location-Based Social Media MVP
+# The Bulletin - Location-Based Social Media MVP

 A cost-effective social media platform that incorporates GPS features, allowing users to share their locations and connect with others nearby.